khmarbaise/maven-test-profiler/README.md

 If you like to use this EventSpy you need to put the resulting jar file of this project into the `${M2_HOME}/lib/ext` directory.

+The jar file with the classifier `-mvn325` is intended to be used with Maven 3.1.1 until Maven 3.2.5 where as the usual file without classifier is intended to use with Maven 3.3.1 and above.

 Here's an example of what the output will look like:

 ```